spiral/docs/framework/config.md

 # Framework - Config Objects
-Spiral framework exposes all the underlying configuration of its components using config objects.
-The core purpose of config objects is to separate the bootloading phase and runtime phase and provide easily accessible source of configuration.
+The spiral framework exposes all the underlying configuration of its components using config objects.
+The core purpose of config objects is to separate the bootload and runtime phase and provide an easily accessible source of the configuration.

 ![Application Control Phases](https://user-images.githubusercontent.com/796136/64906478-e213ff80-d6ef-11e9-839e-95bac78ef147.png)

 While configuration can change during the bootload process, at runtime all the values are frozen and forbidden for modification.

 ## Configuration Provider
-All of the configuration values can be accessed via `Spiral\Config\ConfiguratorInterface` in a form of array.
+All of the configuration values can be accessed via `Spiral\Config\ConfiguratorInterface` in the form of an array.

 To demonstrate that we can create config file `app/config/app.php`: